paulactc/paulactc/README.md

 </h2>

 - 🔭 I’m currently working on my future.
-- 👩🏼‍💻 I’m currently learning to be a web developer.
+- 👩🏼‍💻 I’m currently learning to become a web developer and I’m constantly evolving.
 - 💬 Feel free to ask me if you have any question or curiosity.
 - 📫 How to reach me: https://www.linkedin.com/in/paula-castillo-toldos/